 Bonus.
 In connection with setting the base salary for each executive officer, the Committee also determines the annual bonus formula or amount that will be paid to each executive officer.
-Generally, in 1999, the annual bonus for executive officers whose efforts had a direct effect on the Company's profitability was based upon a percentage of pre-tax profits of the Company.
-Accordingly, the bonus paid in 1999 for each of the Chief Executive Officer and the Chief Operating Officer was equal to 1% of consolidated pre-tax profits.
+Generally, in 2000 and 1999, the annual bonus for executive officers whose efforts had a direct effect on the Company's profitability, including the Chief Executive Officer, was based upon a percentage of pre-tax profits of the Company or subsidiary, depending upon the individual's responsibilities.

 Long-Term Incentive Compensation.
 The Committee periodically considers whether to grant awards under the Company's stock option plan to specific executive officers based on factors including: the executive officer's position in the Company; his or her performance and responsibilities; the extent to which he or she already holds an equity stake in the Company; equity participation levels of comparable executive officers and key employees at other similar companies; and the executive officer's individual contribution to the Company's overall performance.
 The plan does not provide any formula for weighing these factors, and a decision to grant an award is primarily based upon a subjective evaluation of the past as well as the future anticipated performance and responsibilities of the executive officer in question.
+During 2000, the Committee awarded 125,000 options to the Chief Executive Officer after considering the foregoing factors.